mollie/Sylius/doc/installation.md

 )
 ```

-Ensure that nvm version 12 is currently used:
+If you are using Sylius version <= 1.11 ensure that Node version 12 is currently used, otherwise Node version 14 should be used:

 ```bash
 nvm install 12